Tofugrass/PRplus/README.md

 # PRplus

+v2.0 COMING SOON!

 The file to download is PRplus.jar, it is an executable that runs on windows and mac without installation.

 Video Guide (MUST WATCH):
 https://www.youtube.com/watch?v=Kg9e7sRv_xI